 - Allowing for one-sided conversations: Guests take precious time and effort to write out thoughtful and sometimes even emotional reviews.
-Don’t leave your guests hanging; continue the conversation with them and let communications end with a good note, preferably through someone in the hotel’s management team.
+Don’t leave your guests hanging; continue the discussion with them and let communications end with a good note, preferably through someone in the hotel’s management team.
 If you don’t take at least an equal approach to engage with your guests, then they may look somewhere else for attention.

 - Not using positive guest experiences to ask for positive reviews: Good news, you’ve successfully provided an outstanding guest experience, and now your guests are ecstatic about their next stay at your hotel.
 Don’t just wish them farewell until the next time they visit; you’re losing a great opportunity to boost your hotel’s image here.
-For guests that have extremely positive experiences at your hotel, it’s wise to politely ask them to write a positive review on a travel review site.
-By having your happiest guests do this, they will encourage other travelers to stay at your hotel, because you did what a hotel is supposed to do – create a comfortable and positive experience for hotel guests!
+For guests that have incredibly positive experiences at your hotel, it’s wise to politely ask them to write a positive review on a travel review site.
+By having your happiest guests do this, they will encourage other travelers to stay at your hotel because you did what a hotel is supposed to do – create a comfortable and positive experience for hotel guests!

-- Undercompensating and overcompensating in writing: Imagine receiving this kind of response to your review from the hotel: “if u hab a problem, y u no contak the front desc?”
-You’re probably thinking to yourself that it sounds terrible and totally unprofessional (it certainly does!).
+- Under-compensating and overcompensating in writing: Imagine receiving this kind of response to your review from the hotel: “if u hab a problem, y u no contak the front desc?”
+You’re probably thinking to yourself that it sounds terrible and unprofessional (it certainly does!).
 Spell check is essential when writing a response to a guest’s review, so get in the habit of doing it often.
 On the other hand, how would you react to this kind of response from a hotel?: “In all sincerity and on behalf of our staff, we are cognizant of your unsatisfactory stay with us and promise to ameliorate a superior experience the next time, if you so choose to stay with us once more.”
-It reads too much, doesn’t it?
-Drop the fancy vocabulary and unnecessary amount of words, and just stick with plain, conversational English; it’ll go a long way with your guests.
+It reads too much.
+Drop the fancy vocabulary and unnecessary amount of words, and stick with plain, conversational English; it’ll go a long way with your guests.

 - Ignoring serious issues and negative allegations in a review: If a guest is writing about something controversial at the hotel, like how the room is infested by bed bugs and the children all got bitten by them last night, how should you respond?
-Well, you definitely don’t want deny the guest’s claim, and you also don’t want to ignore it either.
-Not responding to what seems like a serious problem is damaging to the hotel’s image, especially since many others can see the review as well.
+Well, you don’t want to deny the guest’s claim, and you also don’t want to ignore it either.
+Not responding to what seems like a severe problem is damaging to the hotel’s image, especially since many others can see the review as well.
 Make sure to address these issues and remain transparent in your responses.